bernatsampera/Quiz-EBPM/README.md

-# Social-media
+# Quiz-EBMP
-Social media page for developers based on the udemy course by @traversymedia
+Quiz game developed by students at IES Carles Vallbona